 People are wrong

-In the first extract, negativity is suggested with the ‘ills of the World’ which interfere with the narrator, passivating him by ‘pulling me back’.
-This grammatical structure emphasizes the strength of ‘the World’ whilst emphasizing the weakness of the narrator (van Leeuwen 1996).
+In the first extract, negativity is suggested with the ‘ills of the World’ which interfere with the narrator, pacifying him by ‘pulling me back’.
+This grammatical structure emphasises the strength of ‘the World’ whilst emphasising the weakness of the narrator (van Leeuwen 1996).
 However, this strength is powerfully negative by interfering with people and being described as an ‘ill’.
-However, there are no details of what exactly are the ills or how these interfere with the narrator.
+However, there are no details of what exactly the ills are or how these interfere with the narrator.
 In the second extract, ‘people’ are identified as wrong.
 Though this sets up an ‘us and them’ scenario, who these two groups are is unclear.
 It is probable that ‘we’ are hardcore punk rockers and other victims of Turkey’s authoritarian society.
 Judging by band member interviews, the ‘people’ could be the Turkish education system, music fans who keep changing their minds or Turkish society as a whole.
 In any of these scenarios, the universal quality of being an ‘other’ is communicated and within the context of OAA’s ideas and visuals in the video, these can be related to a Turkish context.

 Another discourse articulated in the lyrics is alienation.
 The narrator does not fit into mainstream Turkish society.
 Again, this is a common theme in punk and other genres of rock (Hebdige 1979).
 Consider the following lines: